ChiaraCati/FlooData/README.md

 ## Ethical analysis
 For our ethical analysis, we took in consideration the main aspects and principles of data ethics: the importance of the human being, transparency, accountability, equality.
 In addition, we analyzed also if our dataset were free from cognitive bias.

+Datasets regarding environmental damage and relative interventions are free of sensitive data since they rely on geographical and amministrative informationn data that are, for their own nature transparent and equal.
+As averages the data gives information about the region as a whole and do not pose individual privacy risk.

+However, we take in account that there are chances of people acting on te collected information to look for more secure and mantained area within the region Emila Romagna, but that does not look like an ethical issue as much as a normal inferencial process granted to common citizens and perfectly sustainable.

 ## Technical analysis

 **D1**